Yavapai Food Safety and Preservation

 7. Promote and maximize food safety.

 Meetings are held 6 times per year, on the 2nd Monday of every other month.
 All meetings are open to the public and are subject to the open meeting law.
-The January, March, July and September meetings are held via teleconference and can be attended at any one of the three health department locations in Prescott, Prescott Valley or Cottonwood.
+The January, March, July and September meetings are held via teleconference and can be attended at any one of the two health department locations in Prescott and Cottonwood.
 The May and November meetings are face-to-face; see below schedule for locations once they are confirmed.

 Board of Supervisors, District 1